mculig/TemtemTracker/Readme.md

 -Fixed possible concurrency issue that may be culprit behind table sometimes no longer updating -Fixed Temtem/h not being set back to 0 when every temtem has been manually removed from the table

+### V2.3

+#### Bugfixes/optimization

+-Fixed out of bounds problem with pre-OCR image cleanup that could sometimes occur and stop the tracker from working

 ## How it works